mshlg/Intro_to_DS_Python-Ass3/README.md

 # Intro_to_DS_Python-Ass3
-Coursera: Introduction to Data Science in Python (University of Michigan) - Assignment 3 Solutions
+Coursera: Introduction to Data Science in Python (University of Michigan) - Assignment 3 Solutions (Instructions in the Notebook)